-Businesses have embarked on the migration of their applications and services to cloud environments.
+The evolution of cybersecurity, and the role it has taken on given the growth that companies have experienced in exporting processes to the cloud, is essential today.
+Companies have embarked on the migration of their applications and services to the cloud. cloud environments.
 Some out of necessity because they did not have the environments ready to access via VPN or if they had them they were for a few users and not for the whole company.
 Others because they have realised that it really is a good and cost-saving solution if you know how to use it.

-These changes will lead us to see attacks on these environments in the coming months, which, however hard we try to say that they are secure (yes, they are), the insecurities come from other sides.
+These changes will lead us to see attacks on these environments in the coming months, which, however much we try to say that they are secure (yes, they are), the insecurities come from elsewhere.

 Companies should therefore reinforce aspects to which they have not paid much attention so far.

-In the past, we followed the specifications of the manufacturer or the department where we were told what was needed, we provisioned it and we dedicated ourselves to securing accesses, either through network control, user control or various permissions.
+In the past, we followed the manufacturer's specifications or those of the department where we were told what was needed, we provisioned it and we dedicated ourselves to securing accesses, either through network control, user control or various permissions.
 For some time now, most companies have been working with virtualised environments and almost everything is provisioned with this technology, either in complete systems or by means of containers, so can this be directly uploaded to Cloud environments?
 The truth is yes, and this would be our first security mistake and we should ask ourselves the following questions:

 Have we checked the security of the code?